olivergondza/dumpling/bundling.md

 ## Setup

-To make dumpling part of your application and inspect threads from within, following dependency needs to be available:
+To make Dumpling part of your application and inspect threads from within, following dependency needs to be available:

 ```xml
 <dependency>